Published 18:36 IST, December 19th 2020

 Advertisement

-But while Iran is able to obtain vaccines, challenges remain ranging from sanctions imposed under President Donald Trump to logistics of making mass vaccinations happen.
+But while Iran is able to obtain vaccines, challenges remain ranging from sanctions imposed under President Donald Trump to the logistics of making mass vaccinations happen.

-HOW COULD IRAN GET VACCINE?
+HOW COULD IRAN GET THE VACCINE?

 Advertisement

 For its part, Iran has alleged U.S. sanctions have affected its ability to purchase medicine and vaccines.
-President Hassan Rouhani has said Iranians “should curse Trump a hundred times” over difficulties.
+President Hassan Rouhani has said Iranians “should curse Trump a hundred times” over the difficulties.
 U.S. sanctions do have specific carve-outs for medicine and humanitarian aid to Iran.
-However, international banks and financial institutions hesitate in dealing with Iran transactions for fear of being fined or locked out of American market.
+However, international banks and financial institutions hesitate in dealing with Iran transactions for fear of being fined or locked out of the American market.

 Advertisement

-Those sanctions, however, would t stop Iran from flying a load of cash to Geneva to pay for its participation in COVAX.
+Those sanctions, however, would not stop Iran from flying a load of cash to Geneva to pay for its participation in COVAX.
 Gavi declined to offer any information about Iranian payments or orders, though Iran under its rules at a maximum could order vaccines for 50% of its 82 million people.

 Advertisement